mainkoon81/Study-Autonomous-Car-Prep-01/README.md

     return(added_state)
 ```
-Or.. print out that adding cars is an invalid operation.
-Print an error message and return the unchanged, first state.
+Or..Print an error message? and return the unchanged, first state.
 ```
 def __add__(self, other):
     print('Adding two cars is an invalid operation!') return self.state
 ```
-This is called operator overloading.
-And, in this case, overloading just means: giving more than one meaning to a standard operator like addition.
+This is called **operator overloading**.
+And, in this case, overloading just means: giving **more than one meaning** to a standard operator like (+,-,/,%,stc).
 It is useful for writing classes.

-> overloading 'color addition'
+For example, overloading 'color addition'.
 The color **class** creates a color from 3 values, r, g, and b (red, green, and blue).
 <img src="https://user-images.githubusercontent.com/31917400/40889632-5f10cfa8-6762-11e8-8916-7a44ba9d80fc.jpg" />